fayoubi/deliveryx/oapp/docs/eng-standards.md

   - `DELETE` – Remove resources.
 - Status codes:
   - 2xx for success (200, 201, 204).
+    - 204 for deletes with no body.
   - 4xx for client errors (400, 404, 422, etc.).
+    - 400 for validation errors
+    - 404 when resource not found
+    - 409 for constraint/conflict (e.g., cannot delete due to relations)
   - 5xx for server errors.
 - Error payloads SHOULD follow a consistent structure, e.g.: